 What Is PolyVinyl Chloride?

-Polyvinyl chloride, commonly abbreviated as PVC, is an amorphous polymer that contains a small amount of crystalline structure, created by replacing a hydrogen atom in polyethylene with a chlorine atom.
+PVC stands for polyvinyl chloride, is an amorphous polymer that contains a small amount of crystalline structure, created by replacing a hydrogen atom in polyethylene with a chlorine atom.

 In its pure form, PVC is just a white powder, meaning it is merely a polymer resin and cannot be used for direct product manufacturing.

-Therefore, in practical applications, it is usually necessary to add various additives (such as stabilizers, lubricants, fillers, etc.) to enhance the performance of PVC, enabling it to meet specific industrial needs.
+Therefore, in practical applications, it is usually necessary to add various additives (such as stabilizers, lubricants, fillers, flame retardants, etc.) to enhance the performance of PVC, enabling it to meet specific industrial needs.

 Today, PVC has become one of the most widely used types of plastic in various application fields.